 FBI SPECIAL AGENT CHRISTOPHER HOLLAND (RET.) – BIOGRAPHY

-After retiring from the FBI, Chris served for five years as an International Police Trainer, Mentor, and Advisor in Afghanistan and Liberia.
-He served 12 months as a civilian Special Advisor to 82nd Airborne Division in Kandahar, Afghanistan.
-In this role he investigated and suppressed Improvised Explosive Devices.
-He then served 13 months as Senior Advisor to the Afghanistan Major Crimes Task Force.
-And finally, Chris served for three years as a Senior Advisor to the United Nations Police Mission in Liberia, Africa.
-In this role, Chris advised, mentored, and trained the Liberia National Police Investigations Division and the Liberia National Police Office of Professional Conduct.
+After retiring from the FBI, Chris served for five years as an International Police Trainer in Afghanistan and Liberia.
+He served 12 months as a civilian advisor to 82nd Airborne Division in Kandahar, Afghanistan.
+He then served 13 months as senior advisor to the Afghanistan Major Crimes Task Force.
+And finally, Chris served three years as a senior advisor to the United Nations Police Mission in Liberia, Africa.

 - Anti-Terrorism Instructor

 - Peace Officer Standards & Training Police Instructor

 In addition to consulting with GILBERTSON INVESTIGATIONS, Chris owns and operates Holland & Associates, a private consulting firm which focuses on training federal, state, and local law enforcement officers in interviewing and interrogation techniques.
 He also consults with law enforcement agencies and private concerns on matters involving crimes against children.

 Professor Warren McLeod has been the Coroner of Lewis County, Washington since 2010.
 His office is accredited through the International Association of Coroners & Medical Examiners.
 He has personally conducted over 6000 Medicolegal Death Investigations.